WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 - `ApplyBandpassFilter`
 - `ApplyRMSSmooth`

+For more information about file accessing functions, see [FileAccess API](./04%20FileAccess%20API.md).

 ---

-## `PreprocessSignals` Pipeline
+## `PreprocessSignals` Module

+This module provides preprocessing functions for cleaning sEMG signals prior to their use in feature extraction.
 Signal processing is broken into 3 parts: notch filtering, bandpass filtering and smoothing.
 Each part has additional functions that support more specific needs, explained in more detail in the module descriptions.

 ### `NotchFilterSignals()`